erupothu/tutorial-microservices-CentralizedDistributedLogTracing/README.md

 will run on http://127.0.0.1:9411/

-Add zipkin dependencies in pom.xml<br>
+Add zipkin dependencies in pom.xml both student and book services <br>
 spring-cloud-starter-sleuth (for tracing with Application_Name + Traceid + spanID + ZipkinExportFlag for each microservices)<br>
 spring-cloud-starter-zipkin ( for centralised log view in Zipkins)